neithalrajpurohit/Full-Stack-JS-Assignment2/README.md

 ## Time taken to finish this project

--   2 hour to complete it.
+-   Took 2 hours to complete it.